-Electronic Systems Engineering Technology Bachelor of Science concentrations: Electronic Systems Engineering Technology Mechatronics
+Electronic Systems Engineering Technology, Bachelor of Science

+Electronic Systems Engineering Technology concentration

 The Electronic Systems Engineering Technology (ESET) program focuses on real-world applications of engineering principles.
+The Electronic Systems Engineering Technology (ESET) program focuses on real-world applications of engineering principles.
+Students in the program will acquire needed skills and competencies to develop solutions for automation and robotics systems.

-The program provides a career pathway for individuals who like working with their hands, putting things together, and combining different systems to come up with a solution for a real-world problem.
-The Electronic Systems and Mechatronics concentrations offer a broad exposure to analog and digital electronics, engineering programming, instrumentation and measurement systems, as well as embedded and drive systems.
-Learn by doing while grasping a firm theoretical foundation in electronics.
-Put to practice your acquired knowledge through a culminating capstone experience.
+The Electronic Systems Engineering Technology and Mechatronics concentrations offer a broad exposure to analog and digital electronics, engineering programming, instrumentation and measurement systems, as well as embedded and drive systems.
+A culminating capstone experience allows students to implement, test, and demonstrate a solution to a problem statement related to engineering technology systems.